NorCHK/bioinformatics/README.md

 ---

-## Genetic Algorithm: Methods
+## Genetic Algorithm

 The genetic algorithm is used to optimize sequence alignments over generations.
-Below are the key methods and parameters:

 ### **Methods**
 1. **Selection by Roulette Wheel**: